Master Chef Eyvind Hellstrøm

 Kitchen products, like all product categories, range from environmentally irresponsible products (so cheap they will soon break and have to be thrown away) to the absurdly expensive and niche.
 Together with Team Hellstrøm, Scandinavias biggest retailer of kitchenware – Jernia, and industrial designers Permafrost, a set of products were chosen.
 The test would always be if ordinary people with ordinary salaries would find spending just a little more than usual, genuinely feel like the product was a good investment and brought value either to their cooking or appreciation of food.

 We are just getting started.
-In 2014 and the years to come, we hope to continue to work closely with Team Hellstrøm making sure all products and services come together to build the brand.
+In the years to come, we hope to continue to work closely with Team Hellstrøm making sure all products and services come together to build the brand.
 As well as ensuring people get the great food experiences they deserve!